AODAAlumni of Organisation Dynamics

-Would you like to be in touch with other alumni and be kept up to date with the latest in this field across the globe?
+Would you like to be in touch with other alumni of organisation dynamics and be kept up to date with the latest in this field across the globe?

 We are thrilled to be presenting you with seminars from Bernadette Miles, Nuala Dent, Katy Rowett and Janet Duke.
-All of whom will update you on their reasearch and findings!
+All of whom will update you on their research and findings!

 NIODA Alumni of Organisation Dynamics Association

 At NIODA we are excited to be establishing an alumni association.
 Our first student cohort graduated with a Master of Leadership and Management (Organisation Dynamics) in 2017.
 Our next group graduated in 2018.
 NIODA graduates join those who have undertaken the earlier iterations of the program at Swinburne and RMIT universities in having attained a level of mastery in systems psychodynamic thinking for application in many and varied ways, in different workplaces and social contexts.
 We hope an alumni association can help maintain the value of our formal study and continue to grow our interest in this field through connection with NIODA’s student cohorts and those who follow and those who came before.

 To explore how an alumni association might operate we have created a standing sub-committee of the NIODA Academic Board of Governance (ABG).
 The initial aim is to provide opportunities for alumni of organisation dynamics to connect through attending events and activities such as the NIODA seminar series, international visitors, exciting new research, paper releases and other events.
 As we go on we will see what interest emerges and whether an alumni association needs a formal structure, or can operate more informally with roles taken up as required for alumni activities.

 For now we invite graduates of the NIODA, Swinburne and RMIT Organisation Dynamics programs and related courses to register [registration form] so we can keep in touch and update you with what is happening with the NIODA seminar series, international visitors, exciting new research, paper releases and other events.